 Visual Aesthetics

 I don't currently have any experiments investigating visual aesthetics; however, I have several research interests in this field of research including the role of processing fluency, neuroaesthetics, and "aesthetic Ahas!".
 (Note: I have linked to relevant articles, books, or talks I recommend if you want to learn more about the topics.)
+I have also given guest lectures on the topic of visual aesthetics.
+You can find my slides for one of those guest lectures here.

 Art Appreciation